 The flexibility of Likert scales comes in handy in many business fields.

 Simplify a Likert scale survey with Checkbox.
-Start your free trial today!
+Request a demo today!

 As with any questionnaire tool, Likert scales have both strengths and limitations.